Vernonia noveboracensis: Description

-Vernonia noveboracensis is a herbaceous plant with alternate, simple leaves, on stiff, greenish purple stems.
-It grows approximately 6 feet tall.
+Vernonia noveboracensis is a herbaceous plant with alternate, simple leaves on stiff, greenish-purple stems.
+It grows about 6 ft tall.
 The flowers are purple, borne in summer and fall.
 Ironweed is an herbaceous clumping perennial that will spread by seed.
 Ironweed can be an aggressive in moist soils.
 Vernonia noveboracensis has longer stems than other plants in the same genus like Vernonia acaulis.
 The color of the seed is brown.
 It grows with multiple stems and at a moderate rate.
 It is a deciduous plant.
-The main flower of this plant is made up of florets.
-The floret clusters are small and compact.
-Vernonia noveboracensis has a small fruit called an achene that is covered in bristles which allow them to be dispersed by the wind.
-It takes Vernonia noveboracensis two to five years to reach its maximum height.
-It can grow through chalk, clay, and loam dirt with acid to alkaline pH level.
+The main flower of this plant is made up of florets, which are small and compact.
+V. noveboracensis has a small fruit called an achene covered in bristles that allows it to be dispersed by the wind.
+V. noveboracensis needs 2-5 years to reach its maximum height.
+It can grow in chalk, clay, and loam soils with acid to alkaline pH levels.

 Ecology

 Vernonia noveboracensis blooms in August and grows in wetlands and moist soils.
-Veronia noveboracensis is classified as FAC+ (wetland indicator status).
-The active growth period is during the summer.
-The lowest temperature it can survive in is -33 F. Vernonia noveboracensis competes through its early season growth and tall stem height.
-Vernonia noveboracensis is not known to be an invasive species.
+It is classified as FAC+ (wetland indicator status).
+Its active growth period is during the summer.
+The lowest temperature at which it can survive is -33 F. Vernonia noveboracensis competes through its early season growth and tall stem height.
 A hard stem also allows the plant to withstand windy conditions.
-The species is not toxic.
-This plant attracts butterflies, birds, and other insects but it is resistant to deer.
+V. noveboracensis is not known to be an invasive species, nor is it toxic.
+This plant attracts butterflies, birds, and other insects, but it is resistant to deer.

 Uses

-Dihydromikanolide is a sesquiterpene lactone that is found in Vernonia noveboracensis which is good for infections.
-Native Americans use the leaves of the Vernonia noveboracensis to make a tea that relieves labor pain used as a blood tonic.
+Dihydromikanolide is a sesquiterpene lactone found in V. noveboracensis, which is used to treat infections.
+Native Americans use its leaves to make a tea (tisane) that relieves labor pain and is used as a blood tonic.
 The roots of the plants were also made into teas that relieved stomach ulcers and tooth pain.